Scale Edge Delta Deployments

 Pass in individual parameters with --set

 .
-Suppose you want to change the replica count for the Rollup Agent from 2 to 3 you want to change CPU and memory resource limits:
+Suppose you want to change the replica count for the Rollup Agent from 2 to 3 and you want to change CPU and memory resource limits:

 helm upgrade edgedelta edgedelta/edgedelta -i --version v0.1.96 --set secretApiKey.value=123456789 -n edgedelta --create-namespace --set rollUpProps.replicas=3 --set rollUpProps.resources.limits.cpu=2000m --set rollUpProps.resources.limits.memory=2Gi